 The human brain is the center of the central nervous system as well as the primary control center for the peripheral nervous system.
 The brain controls involuntary activities such as heartbeat, respiration, and digestion - these are known as autonomic functions.
 The brain also controls conscious activities, such as thought, reasoning, and abstraction.
 The human brain is more capable of these higher order activities than any other species.
 Animals do have thought, reasoning and emotion.
-To enhance memory and brain function through natural supplements, see Memory.
+To enhance memory and brain function through natural brain supplements, see memory.

-Brain power through herbs and nutrients
+Improve brain power through herbs and nutrients

 It is possible to improve brain power through herbs and